yonkornilov/terraform-vault-consul-deployment/README.md

 ## EU Data Protection - Mount Filters
 Reference: [Mount Filters](https://www.vaultproject.io/guides/operations/mount-filter/)

+With the Transit Secrets Engine, the ERP application is able to delegate on-the-fly encryption to Vault, such that sensitive data stored in the database is encrypted prior to write transactions and decrypted after read transactions.
+However, for EU data, a key reserved for encryption and decryption is written to the European Performance-Replica cluster (see [use-cases/transit-secrets-engine/script-vault-eu.sh](use-cases/transit-secrets-engine/script-vault-eu.sh)).
+[Mount Filters](https://www.vaultproject.io/guides/operations/mount-filter/) can then be used to ensure that these keys do not get replicated to non-european clusters, thus ensuring that only the applications connected via Vault Agent to the European Vault cluster will be able to decrypt this data.

 ## Systems Access Management - SSH Secrets Engine
 Reference: [SSH Secrets Engine](https://www.vaultproject.io/docs/secrets/ssh/index.html)

+Prior to the Vault Enterprise implementation, ACME Corporation's infrastructure relied on static SSH passwords to manage access to machines.
+This makes access difficult to manage in case an employee leaves.
+Even with SSH key-pairs, the allowed public keys on machines need to be managed in case of access management changes.
+Many organizations end up using a single key-pair because of the overhead required to effectively manage access management via SSH key-pairs (read [Why We need Dynamic Secrets by Armon Dadgar](https://www.hashicorp.com/blog/why-we-need-dynamic-secrets/)).

+A binary that takes the role of a PAM module - [Vault SSH Helper](https://github.com/hashicorp/vault-ssh-helper) - can be used in tandem with Vault to manage access to servers by performing a challenge requesting a One-Time-Password created by Vault for the specific machine beforehand.
+The helper then reaches out to Vault to finalize the challenge, and will allow the authenticated entity on success.
+These OTP, like other Vault secrets, will eventually expire if they are unused.
+And as their name suggests, can only be used once, before the individual is required to return to Vault and generate a new OTP.

 ## Applying the Terraform configuration